slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
 Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago."
 -- Derek Sivers*

+> *"The hardest thing to learn in life is which bridge to cross and which to burn."
+-- Bertrand Russell*

+> *"Think of your life merely as a long sequence of actions and decisions.
+If you’re like most people, many of these actions and decisions are sub-optimal.
+And what most of us mean when we say we’d like to «change» ourselves is simply that we’d like to make slightly more optimal actions and decisions.
+Keep your «self» out of your decisions, because most likely, it’s not about «you».
+Simply ask yourself, «Is this a good thing to do?» Yes?
+Then go do it."
+-- Mark Manson*

 ### How to speed up decisions?